bhaawnaBM/codeceptjsDemo/README.md

 ## Getting Started - CodeceptJS  with Playwright Helper

-1. `cd` into the folder of the project where you would like your tests to reside.
+1. Open a terminal `cd` into the folder of the project where you would like your tests to reside.

 2. To start we need CodeceptJS with Playwright packages installed.
 Run the command